Arundel

 The Basics

-Dogs: Yes, but should be on leads between March and September to protect the birds.
+Dogs: Dogs are welcome, but should be on leads between March and September to protect birds nesting around the lake.

-Toilets: Next to the tea room with a turnstile and 20p charge
+Toilets: There are toilets next to the tea room with a turnstile and 20p charge as well as toilets in Crown Yard car park off the main street.

-Parking: Free parking can be found along Mill Road and if there are no spaces, there are pay and display car parks closer to the town centre (Postcode: BN18 9PA - W3W: elsewhere/react/comet)
+Parking: Free parking can be found along Mill Road and if there are no spaces, there is a pay and display car park at the top of Mill Road (Postcode: BN18 9PA - W3W: ///elsewhere.react.comet)

 Swanbourne Lake where you can get ice-creams, hire boats, feed the ducks or dine at the tea-room